-Not only will that keep your name visible, and help potential customers find you, it will also affect your ranking positively.
-Make sure to check them often and answer any questions asked.
-Respond to any feedback quickly with a personal reply addressing their issues or thanking them for their patronage.
+Not only will that keep your name visible, and help potential customers find you, but it will also affect your ranking positively.
+Make sure to check the listings often and answer any questions asked.
+Respond to feedback quickly with a personal reply addressing issues or thanking commentors for their patronage.
 Make it easy for clients to leave feedback by creating listings on Yelp and Angie’s List.

 Build Relationships with Related but Non-Competing Businesses

 It is hard to beat the power of word-of-mouth referrals from people they trust.
-Partnering up with a company that provides another service in the construction industry that doesn’t directly compete with you is a great way to increase organic referrals.
+Partnering up with a company that provides another service in the construction industry that doesn’t directly compete with you is an effective way to increase organic referrals.

 Give Information and Knowledge Away for Free